vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/ORM/item 1 querysetapi.md

 order - It should be either 'ASC' or 'DESC'.
 This specifies how to order the results. defaults to 'ASC' Each datetime date object in the result list is "truncated" to the given type.

+11. datetimes(field_name, kind, order='ASC', tzinfo=None) - It returns a QuerySet that evaluates to
+a list of datetime.datetime objects representing all available dates of a particular kind within the contents of the QuerySet.
+Where,
+field - It should be the name of a DateField of your model. kind - It should be either "year", "month", "week", or "day".
+"year" returns a list of all distinct year values for the field.
+"month" returns a lit of all distinct year/month values for the field.
+"week" returns a list of all distinct year/month values for the field.
+All dates will be on Monday.
+"day" returns a list of all distinct year/month/day values for the field. order - It should be either 'ASC' or 'DESC'.
+This specifies how to order the results. defaults to 'ASC' tzinfo - It defines the time zone to which datetimes are converted prior to truncation.
+This parameter must be a datetime.tzinfo object.
+If it's None, Django uses the current time zone.
+It has no effect when USE_TZ is False.
+Each datetime date object in the result list is "truncated" to the given type.

+12. none() - Calling none() will create a queryset that never returns any objects and no query will be executed when accessing the results.
+A qs.none() queryset is an instance of EmptyQuerySet.
+Example :- student_data = Student.objects.none()

+13. union(*other_qs, all=False) - Uses SQL's UNION operator to combine the results of two or more QuerySets.
+The UNION operator selects only distinct values by default.
+To allow duplicate values, use the all=True argument.

 ```